urobosim/DemoProject/README.md

 ### Unreal Websocket Setup

 To link the Unreal Engine with ROS, a communication bridge must be established.
 In the Unreal Engine, while the Demo IAI Kitchen is loaded, left-click the robot's model in the scene.
 Multiple widgets will pop up on the right of the screen.
-In the *RModel* widget there are two plugins.
+In the *RModel* widget open the *Plugins* section, where there are two plugins.
 Double-click the icon of *RROSCommunicationComponent* which opens the plugin editor.
-Under *ROSCommunication*, change the *Websocket IPAddr* to the IP of your desired ROS Master, usually the IP of the machine you're currently running.
+Under *ROSCommunication*, change the *Websocket IPAddr* to the IP of your respective ROS Master, usually the IP of the machine you're currently running.
 Check the IP with `echo $ROS_MASTER_URI` if in doubt.

+Save your settings.

 ### Rosbridge Setup